Sounds and Reflections from The Cleveland Orchestra's First Rehearsal in 16 Months

 The full schedule is below.

-July 18 - The Great American Songbook with Lucas Waldin and Carpathia Jenkins
+July 18 - The Great American Songbook with Lucas Waldin and Capathia Jenkins

 July 25 - From the New World with Rafael Payare